kyverno/website/content/en/blog/general/introducing-kyverno-envoy-plugin/index.md

 export BOB_TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjIyNDEwODE1MzksIm5iZiI6MTUxNDg1MTEzOSwicm9sZSI6ImFkbWluIiwic3ViIjoiWVd4cFkyVT0ifQ.veMeVDYlulTdieeX-jxFZ_tCmqQ_K8rwx2OktUHv5Z0"
 ```

-The policy we passed to kyverno-envoy-plugin sidecar in the ConfigMap `policy-config` is configured to check the conditions of the incoming request and denies the request if the user is a guest and the request method is `POST` at the `/book` path.
+The policy we passed to Kyverno-Envoy-Plugin sidecar in the ConfigMap `policy-config` is configured to check the conditions of the incoming request and denies the request if the user is a guest and the request method is `POST` at the `/book` path.

 ```yaml
 apiVersion: json.kyverno.io/v1alpha1